Minehead: Sport and recreation

 Minehead Barbarians, the town's rugby club, have been playing together since the 1930s, but the main local football club, Minehead A.F.C., is even older, founded in 1889.
-In September 2007, the TWIF European Outdoor Tug of war Championships was held at the football club's stadium.
+In September 2007, the TWIF European Outdoor tug of war championships was held at the football club's stadium.
 Minehead Cricket Club, based at the West Somerset College in Alcombe, field four men's teams and one women's team while Minehead Hockey Club plays close by at the West Somerset Sports & Leisure Centre.
-There were plans for a swimming pool to be built in the grounds of the West Somerset College and there is a bowls club on Irnham Road.
+There is a bowls club on Irnham Road.

+There have been proposals for a public swimming pool since at least 2009, and as of 2025 plans are being pursued by Minehead Swimming and Leisure Ltd, a community benefit society.

-Minehead has on several occasions been the location of 'Britain's Strongest Man' contest, most recently in 2004, and since 2006 the Butlin's Resort has been one of the venues for the World Wrestling Entertainment's UK winter tour.
-In 2010 stage four of the Tour of Britain road cycling race started in Minehead.
+Minehead has on several occasions been the location of the Britain's Strongest Man contest, most recently in 2004, and since 2006 the Butlin's Resort has been one of the venues for the World Wrestling Entertainment's UK winter tour.
+In 2010, stage four of the Tour of Britain road cycling race started in Minehead.

-In April 2010 RadioMinehead.com started to broadcast music, travel news, events guide and general to and for the Minehead community.

-The 2011 European Outdoor Tug of War Championships was held within the grounds at Butlin's Minehead from 22 to 25 September.
+The 2011 European Outdoor tug of war championships was held within the grounds of Butlin's Minehead from 22 to 25 September.

-Since December 2012 Minehead has hosted the PDC Players Championship Finals.
+Since December 2012, Minehead has hosted the PDC Players Championship Finals.

-Minehead also hosts many motorsport events including the Somerset Stages Rally which has been hosted in the area for years.
-There is also the Enduroland Quad and Motocross Event held in Bratton Woods.